-The wretch; prostrate and gasping as he laid,
+The wretch; prostrate and gasping as he laid

-The approving voice of Heaven caim'd thy mind,
+The approving voice of Heaven calmed thy mind.

-But dire arose in wrath a venal band And rais'd the war cry; up start the hireling clan And marshalled all the force of all the land, Against one lone, oppressed, unfriended man,
+But dire arose in wrath a venal band

+And raised the war-cry; up start the hireling clan

+And marshaled all the force of all the land

+Against one lone, oppressed, unfriended man.

 Unmoved he met the direct spite of hell,

-And mock'd their perjury, and scorned to yield,
+And mocked their perjury and scorned to yield

-Aught of his tranquil air; and happier fell.
+Aught of his tranquil air, and happier fell

-Than ever hero did on glory's field,
+Than ever hero did on glory's field.

-And wedded to his side my form shall lie,
+And wedded to his side my form shall lie

-Encircled by his arm; for naught but fate,

-Could move my stubborn purpose, free to die
+Encircled by his arm; for naught but fate Could move my stubborn purpose free to die,

-With all m soul calls dear, or good, or great.
+With all my soul calls dear, or good, or great.